ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-schedule-merger.md

 ## Description

 This node can be used to merge schedules from multiple strategy nodes, and create one resulting schedule.
 It can be useful for example to have multiple lowest price nodes to cover different periods of the day.
 Send all schedules as input to this node and get one schedule as output.
-It works for schedules from Lowest Price and Best Save.
+It works for schedules from Lowest Price, Best Save and Fixed Schedule.

 ![Schedule Merger Example](../images/schedule-merger-example-1.png)